-- Address of programme operator: EPD International AB, Box 210 60, SE-100 31 Stockholm, Sweden, E-mail: info@environdec.com - The following mandatory statement from ISO 14025: "EPDs within the same product category but from different programmes may not be comparable." - A statement that the EPD owner has the sole ownership, liability and responsibility of the EPD - Information about verification15 and reference PCR in a table with the following format and contents:
+- Address of programme operator: EPD International AB, Box 210 60, SE-100 31 Stockholm, Sweden, E-mail: info@environdec.com - The following mandatory statement from ISO 14025: "EPDs within the same product category but from different programmes may not be comparable." - A statement that the EPD owner has the sole ownership, liability and responsibility of the EPD - Information about verification and reference PCR in a table with the following format and contents:

-Product category rules (PCR): PCR 2013:08 Plastic waste and scrap recovery (recycling) services, v.
-2.1.
-UN CPC 8942.
+Product category rules (PCR): Efficient Heat Transfer Fluids for Heating and Cooling, 2017:04, version 1.1, UN CPC 35490.
 PCR review was conducted by: The Technical Committee of the International EPD® System.
-Review chair: Lars-Gunnar Lindfors Contact via info@environdec.com.
-Independent third-party verification of the declaration and data, according to ISO 14025:2006: ☐ EPD process certification ☐ EPD verification Third party verifier: <name, and="" of="" organisation="" party="" signature="" the="" third="" verifier=""></name,> In case of certification bodies: Accredited by: <name accreditation="" and="" applicable="" body="" if="" number,="" of="" the="">.</name> In case of individual verifiers: Approved by: The International EPD® System Technical Committee, supported by the Secretariat Procedure for follow-up of data during EPD validity involves third party verifier:
+Chair: Filippo Sessa Contact via info@environdec.com.
+Independent third-party verification of the declaration and data, according to ISO 14025:2006: ☐ EPD process certification ☐ EPD verification Third party verifier: <name, and="" of="" organisation="" party="" signature="" the="" third="" verifier=""></name,> In case of certification bodies: Accredited by: <name accreditation="" and="" applicable="" body="" if="" number,="" of="" the="">.</name> In case of individual verifiers: Approved by: The International EPD® System Technical Committee, supported by the Secretariat Procedure for follow-up of data during EPD validity involves third party verifier: □ Yes □ No

-5.4.3 SERVICE-RELATED INFORMATION
+5.4.3 PRODUCT INFORMATION

-The service information section of the EPD shall include:
+The product information section of the EPD shall include:

 - Address and contact information to EPD owner. - Description of the organisation.
-This may include information on service- or management system-related certifications (e.g. ISO 14024 Type I environmental labels, ISO 9001- and 14001-certificates and EMAS-registrations) and other relevant work the organisation wants to communicate (e.g. SA 8000, supply-chain management and social responsibility), - Name and location of production site, - Service identification by name, and an unambiguous identification of the product by standards, concessions or other means, - Identification of the service according to the UN CPC scheme system.
+This may include information on products- or management system-related certifications (e.g. ISO 14024 Type I environmental labels, ISO 9001- and 14001-certificates and EMAS-registrations) and other relevant work the organisation wants to communicate (e.g. SA 8000, supply-chain management and social responsibility), - Name and location of production site, - Product identification by name, and an unambiguous identification of the product by standards, concessions or other means, - Identification of the product according to the UN CPC scheme system.
 Other relevant codes for product classification may also be included, e.g. - Common Procurement Vocabulary (CPV), - United Nations Standard Products and Services Code® (UNSPSC),

-© EPD INTERNATIONAL AB 2021.
+© EPD INTERNATIONAL AB 2019.
 ALL USE IS SUBJECT TO OUR GENERAL TERMS OF USE PUBLISHED AT WWW.ENVIRONDEC.COM

-15 If the EPD has been verified by an approved individual verifier who has received contractual assistance from a certification body that is not accredited, this certification body shall not be included in this table.
+&lt;sup>8 If the EPD has been verified by an approved individual verifier who has received contractual assistance from a certification body that is not accredited, this certification body shall not be included in this table.

-- Classification of Products by Activity (NACE/CPA) or - Australian and New Zealand Standard Industrial Classification (ANZSIC), - Description of the service, its application/intended use and technical functions, e.g. expected service life time, - Geographical scope of the EPD, i.e., for which geographical location(s) of use and end-of-life the product's performance has been calculated, - Functional unit or declared unit, - Reference service life (RSL), if applicable, - Declaration of the year(s) covered by the data used for the LCA calculation and other relevant reference years, - Reference to the main database(s) for generic data and LCA software used, if relevant, - System diagram of the processes included in the LCA, divided into the life cycle stages, - A simple visual representation or image of the service (if applicable), - Description if the EPD system boundary is "cradle-to-gate", "cradle-to-gate with options" or "cradle-to-grave", - Information on which life cycle stages are not considered (if any), with a justification of the omission, - Relevant websites for more information or explanatory materials. - Technical description of the service in terms of functional characteristics in accordance to section 2.2.2.
+- Classification of Products by Activity (NACE/CPA) or - Australian and New Zealand Standard Industrial Classification (ANZSIC), - Description of the product, its application/intended use and technical functions, e.g. expected service life time, - Geographical scope of the EPD, i.e., for which geographical location(s) of use and end-of-life the product's performance has been calculated, - Functional unit or declared unit, - Reference service life (RSL), if applicable, - Declaration of the year(s) covered by the data used for the LCA calculation and other relevant reference years, - Reference to the main database(s) for generic data and LCA software used, if relevant, - System diagram of the processes included in the LCA, divided into the life cycle stages, - Description if the EPD system boundary is "cradle-to-gate", "cradle-to-gate with options" or "cradle-to-grave", - Information on which life cycle stages are not considered (if any), with a justification of the omission, - Relevant websites for more information or explanatory materials.